hayleygayfer/COMP2511-Lab04/README.md

   - `Ctrl` + `c` : Copy the region
   - `Ctrl` + `x` : Mark region as cut, should not be cleared until region is pasted
   - `Ctrl` + `v` If copied or cut : Paste region (clearing selected region if marked as copied) => SelectionState for new region (forget old region)

+ASHESH: Should we add an example state table for this too?

 > For simplicity the SimpleState `Esc` is implemented within the CanvasController and is external to the State Machine, you should still include it in your table / diagram.